sve2-2021ss/mom-stumvoll/README.md

 ##### Confirmation

-As already mentioned the communication with the broker is abstracted through the `SystemValueApi`.
+As already mentioned the communication with the broker is abstracted by the `SystemValueApi`.
 This class provides a single `Publish` method which can be used to send a message to the broker.
 When calling this method the caller can also define if the message should be acknowledged or not.
 This is necessary since messages like service events might only occur once and it is critical that the broker receives and handles those messages.

 How the RabbitMQ confirmation process works in general and how it is implemented in the `Agent` is described in the following two sections.